Constellation-Labs/documentation-hub/stargazer/APIReference/constellationRPCAPI/dag_accounts.md

 ##### Return Type

-`DAGAddress[]` - User accounts available.
+`DAGAddress[]` - User's active account.

 :::info Important
-The account at index 0 will always be the active account in Stargazer.
+The account returned will always be the active account in Stargazer.
+The response will have at most one address.
 :::

 ##### Example